vvvv/VL.Devices.Nuitrack/README.md

 ### Getting an activation key

-If you have registered on nuitrack.com but for any reason do not have a key at hand, you can head to (https://cognitive.3divi.com/app/nuitrack/dashboard/) and at the bottom click on "Generate a key".
+If you have registered on nuitrack.com but for any reason do not have a key at hand, you can head to (https://cognitive.3divi.com/app/nuitrack/dashboard/) and select your key from the "Other licenses" list or Activate a new key using one of the "Activate" buttons (Trial or Available licenses) at the top.
 The provided key should allow you to activate your copy of Nuitrack SDK.

 ### Using Nuitrack in VL